 - Haringey facts and figures

 Yes, we do publish results of EqIAs.
-EqIAs should be attached to each report where there is a public decision and they should be published (via the policy team) as they are completed.
+EqIAs should be attached to each report where there is a public decision.
+Please see the appendices of the relevant committee papers

 Equality Impact Assessments from previous years

 Tell us what you think about this page